CsabaDu/CsabaDu.DynamicTestData/README.md

 # CsabaDu.DynamicTestData

-## Description

 `CsabaDu.DynamicTestData` is a C# library designed to facilitate dynamic data-driven testing in MSTest, NUnit or xUnit framework.

-It provides strongly typed data types and easy-to-use methods to help creating test data dynamically, with literal test case descriptions to populate in Visual Studio Test Explorer.

-It consists of easy-to-use `record` types to store and proceed parameters to suit for dynamic data-driven tests as enumerable data sources, and an extendable abstract `DynamicDataSource` base class with fully implemented methods to create enumerations of specific object arrays.

 ## Table of Contents
 - [Description](#description)